 Vitamin A is important for reproduction and the immune system as well.
 It’s also great for the overall health and function of the organs.

-Along with these vitamins and minerals, romaine lettuce also provides a large number of calories that are good for energy production.
+Despite its nutritional content, romaine lettuce doesn’t provide a significant number of calories that are essential for energy production.
 Antioxidants such as Vitamin C and A can also be found albeit in small amounts.
 For more information, refer to the nutrition chart below.
 It’s a nutrition content of a 100g serving of romaine lettuce according to FoodData Central.

 Note that although lettuce has a good amount of several nutrients, it shouldn’t be the primary source of nutrients for your chickens.
 Feeds can offer more amount of needed vitamins and minerals than lettuce but feeding it to them will not cause any harmful effects.